kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

-      Arduino DHTs on Interrupt steroids
+      Arduino DHTs on Interrupt Unleashed
 Files you need to place in your sketch directory:

 Arduino_DHTs_on_Interrupt_Unleashed.ino